 Imperfect Contrition at Death

 If we live a life of sin until the end, the fear of death and eternal hell may scare us into imperfect contrition.
-It will be too late for salvation and we will be damned.
+It will be too late to experience perfect contrition and it will be too late for salvation; we will be damned.

 If we live a life of sin until the end, our guilt may cause us to think that God will never forgive us.
 We will not be contrite at death and we will be damned.

 If we are dying in a state of mortal sin, we may refuse to ask God for forgiveness, hate God or think Hell is better.
-We will reject God and be damned.
+We will reject God and we will be damned.